FOR IMMEDIATE RELEASE

 Industry Organizations Unite to Celebrate Major Momentum for Cosmetology and Esthetics Interstate Compacts and Encourage Additional Support

-Phoenix, AZ — [Insert Date] — The professional beauty and spa industries are celebrating significant nationwide progress advancing license mobility through the Cosmetology Interstate Compact and the Esthetics Interstate Compact, marking a pivotal moment for licensed professionals, employers, and the businesses that support them.
-The momentum represents an unprecedented level of collaboration across industry organizations, brands, educators, and advocacy groups working together to modernize licensure and strengthen the future workforce.
+March 12, 2026 (Phoenix, AZ) — The professional beauty and spa industries are celebrating significant nationwide progress advancing license mobility through the Cosmetology Interstate Compact and the Esthetics Interstate Compact, marking a pivotal moment for licensed professionals, employers, and the businesses that support them.
+The momentum represents an unprecedented level of collaboration among industry organizations, brands, educators, and advocacy groups to modernize licensure and strengthen the future workforce.

 Building on that success, esthetics compact legislation has been introduced in Alabama, Kansas, and Virginia, with additional bills drafted in California, Kentucky, Ohio, and Tennessee.
 The Professional Beauty Association (PBA) is also working with policymakers and industry leaders in Arizona, Colorado, and Maryland to advance esthetics compact legislation in those states.